EBZebra/docs/edge/source/guide/setup.md

 ![img](images/getting-started/setup/ebsetup_00.jpg)

-**...uninstall the older version of Enterprise Browser before installing the new one**.
+####...uninstall the older version of Enterprise Browser before installing the new one.

 If not upgrading, skip to step 3.